Carrick (Pittsburgh)

 Carrick is a south neighborhood of Pittsburgh, Pennsylvania in the United States.
-It is served by two zip codes, 15210 and 15227, and has representation on Pittsburgh City Council by the council member for District 4 (South Neighborhoods) with a part in District 3.
+It is served by two zip codes, 15210 and 15227, and has representation on Pittsburgh City Council by the council member for District 4 (South Neighborhoods).

 Located between the suburbs of the South Hills and downtown, Carrick is well-served by public transportation.
 Once home to prominent mansions and wealthy families, the neighborhood currently has an affordable, solid housing stock and remains family-oriented.
 The neighborhood has, since the early 2000's, become the epicenter of Pittsburgh's burgeoning Nepali and Bhutanese communities.

 Geography

 Carrick is located on the southeastern edge of the City of Pittsburgh.
 It is situated atop a crest west of the Monongahela River.
 Brownsville Road runs across the top of the crest and is the main thoroughfare through the neighborhood.
 The Carrick section of Brownsville Road is approximately 2.2 mi long; it generally comprises three discrete business districts with residential areas in between.